svkucheryavski/mdatoolsm.gitbook/chapter1/text.md

 ## Univariate statistics

 There are several statistic methods also available for the mdadata datasets.
-To demonstrate this we will use a subset of dataset 'people', which is provided with the toolbox.
+To demonstrate this we will use a subset of dataset *People*, which is provided with the toolbox.
 In the dataset there are values for 32 persons from scandinavian and medditeranian regions (50% males, 50% females).
 Here are some examples.

 ```matlab
 load('people')